lliang826/CSTBuddy/README.md

 Initally started using the chatbot created by Landgreen as a template https://codepen.io/lilgreenland/pen/pyVvqB

-However, have significantly changed a vast majority of the code and functionality to suit our specific project.
+However, we have significantly changed a vast majority of the code and functionality to suit our specific project.